seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **LUCIO**
 Behold, behold. where Madam Mitigation comes!
 I
-have purchased as many diseases under her roof as come to—
+have purchased as many diseases under her roof as come to---

 **Gentleman**
 To what, I pray?